After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 But you don’t know how or if it’s even possible.

 So before you do anything, let’s first take a closer look at what it means to divorce amicably.
-And discuss five things you'll need to do to plan an amicable divorce from the start.
+And discuss five things you'll need to do to plan an amicable divorce process from the start.

 What is an Amicable Divorce?